linhntaim/dotenv-conversion/README.md

 Type: `object`. *Default:* `{}`.

-List of custom conversions for specific environment variables.
+Contains custom conversions for specific environment variables.

 See [this feature](#custom-conversion-for-a-specific-variable).